idelchi/go-gitignore/Untitled-3.md

 If you require to create debug files to run, create them in cmd/debug and not in the root.

 Strive to always run all tests so that you don't fixate/isolate on a single test case.
+Keep always a holistic view on the task.

 You are done only when 100% of the tests are successful.